Mixed Quantum-Classical Methods for Polaron Spectral Functions: Results and Discussion

 \section{Results and Discussion}

 In this section, we begin by comparing MFE and MASH, focusing on the effect of changing the hopping parameter $J$, the coupling strength $g$, temperature $T$, and the lattice size $N$ on the performance of the two methods in the one-dimensional Holstein model.
+For MASH, both $m_k$ and $m_\phi$ are set to $\frac{1}{\sqrt{2}}$.
 Next, we compare the spectral functions computed by MFE, frozen MFE, MFE without the back-reaction force, and the cumulant expansion (CE) method for small and large lattice sizes.
 Finally, we calculate the spectral function for an \textit{ab initio} model of a hole in the upper valence bands of LiF with MFE and compare the result to previous cumulant calculations as well as a near-exact benchmark result calculated via variational quantum Monte Carlo.
+We use 10,000 trajectories for all MFE variants applied to the Holstein model, 30,000 trajectories for MASH, and 200 trajectories for MFE applied to LiF to achieve convergence.

 Starting from the limit of $J=0$ where exact answers are known, we increase $J$ to assess the comparative performance of MFE and MASH.
 Fig.~\ref{fig:MFEvsMASH_J} shows the spectral functions obtained using exact diagonalization, MFE, and MASH in different regimes of small periodic Holstein systems at zero temperature.
-The upper two rows, Fig.~\ref{fig:MFEvsMASH_J}(a--h), present results for the 2-site Holstein model, where the coupling strength is $g=1.23$, and the bath mode frequency is $\omega_0=0.91$.
+The upper two rows, Fig.~\ref{fig:MFEvsMASH_J}(a--h), present results for the 2-site Holstein model with the coupling strength $g=1.23$ and the bath mode frequency $\omega_0=0.91$.
 These values are chosen so as to avoid spurious alignment with the exact peak structure.
-In this regime, MFE gives exact results at $J=0$ for $N=2$.
+MFE gives exact results at $J=0$ for $N=2$ including in this regime.
 In contrast, Fig.~\ref{fig:MFEvsMASH_J}(i--p) show results for 6-site Holstein system with $g=1.0$ and $\omega_0=1.0$, where MASH gives peaks aligned with the exact solutions.